bevyengine/rfcs/rfcs/45-stageless.md

 ## Summary

 Users often have a hard time working with Bevy's system scheduling API.
-Core building blocks—stages, run criteria, and states—are presented as independent but actually have tons of hidden internal coupling.
+Core building blocks — stages, run criteria, and states — are presented as independent but actually have tons of hidden internal coupling.

 This coupling frequently comes to bite users in the form of surprising limitations, unexpected side effects, and indecipherable errors.

 This RFC proposes a holistic redesign that neatly fixes these problems, with clear boundaries between system configuration, storage, execution, and flow control.

-It can summarized as:
+In summary:

 - Store systems in a central resource.
 - Make system sets (sub)graph nodes instead of containers and include them in the descriptor API.